harness/developer-hub/docs/continuous-delivery/gitops/install-a-harness-git-ops-agent.md

 ## Install the Agent

-Click **Download & Continue**.
+Select **Download & Continue**.
 You are prompted to save the YAML file.

 Open a terminal and navigate to the folder where you downloaded the YAML file.